-- (e) Following the inspection of the building, after receiving advice from FENZ if applicable, and taking into account the matters listed above, Council will then decide whether immediate action should be taken to avoid the danger or to fix the insanitary conditions pursuant to the provisions of section 129 of the Building Act 2004. - (f) If Council decide that immediate action under section 129 of the Building Act 2004 is not required, Council will issue a notice under section 124 of the Building Act 2004 requiring the owner to carry out the necessary work and to obtain a building consent before commencing work.
+- (e) Following the inspection of the building, after receiving advice from the New Zealand Fire ServiceFENZ if applicable, and taking into account the matters listed above, Council will then decide whether immediate action should be taken to avoid the danger or to fix the insanitary conditions pursuant to the provisions of section 129 of the Building Act 2004. - (f) If Council decide that immediate action under section 129 of the Building Act 2004 is not required, Council will issue a notice under section 124 of the Building Act 2004 requiring the owner to carry out the necessary work and to obtain a building consent before commencing work.
 The time required to obtain a building consent and commence work will depend on the particular set of circumstances, but shall not exceed six months from the time notice was served on the owner.
-Completion of the work for which a building consent has been issued shall depend on the particular set of circumstances of each case but shall not exceed any timeframes set out in the issued notice. - 3.3 Where a property owner has failed to carry out the work within the time specified, Council may apply to the District Court for an order authorising it to carry out the work pursuant to section 130 of the Building Act 2004.
+Completion of the work for which a building consent has been issued shall depend on the particular set of circumstances of each case but shall not exceed a period of six months from the time the building consent was issued. any timeframes set out in the issued notice. - 3.3 Where a property owner has failed to carry out the work within the time specified, Council may apply to the District Court for an order authorising it to carry out the work pursuant to section 130 of the Building Act 2004.
 The full costs of carrying out such works will be recovered from the property owner. - 3.4 With regard to heritage buildings that are determined to be dangerous or insanitary, Council will seek to ensure, as far as reasonably practicable, that work carried out will not diminish the heritage values of the building.
 Property owners must take all reasonable steps to ensure that this objective is achieved.
-If a notice is issued to the owner of a heritage building, under section 124 of the Building Act 2004, a copy of the notice will also be sent to the New Zealand Historic Places Trust.
+If a notice is issued to the owner of a heritage building, under section 124 of the Building Act 2004, a copy of the notice will also be sent to the New Zealand hHistoric Places Trust.